CristopherH95/CPSC-481-Project-1/README.txt

   None

 Build:
   Executable from the command line without compilation.
+  However, a compiled version can be created using:

+  (COMPILE-FILE "project_1.lisp")

+  In a Common Lisp REPL

 Installation:
   Only the project_1.lisp file is required.